-Recently, respondents are optimistic to re-prioritize hacked accounts through 3 strategies: 77.42% self-repair arguing that these tips can save expenses, 95.16% share their experiences for exchanging income, not closing themselves, and partnering with colleagues who have hacked, and 59.68% contacted professional services through expert advice/experts hired according to their field.
-Good skills and control to adapt and minimize hacking attacks on social media, indicates that respondents have the insight to survive even though the situation is always increasing.
+Recently, respondents have been optimistic about reprioritizing hacked accounts through three strategies: 77.42% self-repair, arguing that these tips can save expenses; 95.16% share their experiences of exchanging income, not closing themselves, and partnering with colleagues who have hacked; and 59.68% contact professional services through expert advice or experts hired according to their field.
+Good skills and control to adapt and minimize hacking attacks on social media indicate that respondents have the insight to survive even though the situation is always increasing.

-Table \sqrt{16} Mechanisms and initiatives (N = 62)
+Table VI Mechanisms and Initiatives (N = 62)

 No. Components Answer Frequency Percentage

-33. Fix it yourself o Yes 48 77.42
+22 Fix it yourself o Yes 48 77.42

-Sometimes 14 22.58
+33. Sometimes 14 22.58

 34. Sharing experience o Yes 59 95.16

 Sometimes 3 4.84

 35. Contracting professional services o Yes 37 59.68

-Sometimes 25 40.32
+o Sometimes 25 40.32

-Discussion and conclusions
+Discussion and Conclusions

-Back to the phenomenon of social climbing, which often shows off all luxuries on FB and WA, it indicates to its users that they still need "recognition" from others (Dewi et al., 2019; Wang, 2015).
-The depletion of the tradition of politeness is a "dark side" perspective that reflects the individual degree or level of economic welfare of the rich class to fall into a trap that not only creates social inequality and material controversy, but is also a target for intimidation by organized crime mafia nests.
+The phenomenon of social climbing, shows off all luxuries on FB and WA, indicates that users need "recognition" from others (Dewi et al., 2019; Wang, 2015).
+The depletion of the tradition of politeness is a "dark side" perspective that reflects the individual degree or level of economic welfare of the rich class to fall into a trap that not only creates social inequality and material controversy but is also a target for intimidation by organized crime mafia nests.

-Velandia-Morales, Rodríguez-Bailón & Martínez (2022) assume that the plenty of wealth does not guarantee a peaceful life, but instead stimulates suspicion and unfairness from others about how one gains wealth in a short time without knowing for sure the individual hard work to achieve it.
-Comparing with other countries, the FB users in Indonesia as of January 2022 is among the highest globally, which ranks third after India and the USA (Katadata, 2022).
-This increasing trend as a big wave that excites the psychological aspect of social climbing.
+Velandia-Morales, Rodríguez-Bailón & Martínez (2022) assume that the abundance of wealth does not guarantee a peaceful life, but instead stimulates suspicion and unfairness from others about how one gains wealth in a short time without knowing for sure the individual hard work to achieve it.
+Compared with other countries, the FB users in Indonesia as of January 2022 were among the highest globally, ranking third after India and the USA (Katadata, 2022).
+This increasing trend is a big wave that excites the psychological aspect of social climbing.
 Uniquely, in the 2021 period for internet users aged 16-64 years, Rollason (2021) released the number of users reaching around 2 billion as of July 2021.
-The most dominant nation that uses WA is Kenya (97%), then South Africa is in second place to 96% and Nigeria is third (95%).
-Furthermore, Indonesia is in the last position in the "10 largest" where around 87% of the population uses WA.
+The most dominant nation that uses WA is Kenya (97%), then South Africa is in second place at 96%, and Nigeria is third (95%).
+Furthermore, Indonesia is in the last position in the "10 largest", where around 87% of the population uses WA.